IlMistico/h_ngm_n/README.md

 ## Step 2.
 Websockets - COMPLETED
 Use websockets (persistent connection) to handle each game.

 ## Step 3.
-Secure communications - TODO
+Secure communications - COMPLETED
 Add cryptography to both REST and Websocket versions of the game, to encrypt/decrypt messages.
-### Step 3.1 Add SSL certificates - COMPLETED WITH CONDITION
+### Step 3.1 Add SSL certificates - COMPLETED
-Real implementation requires real certificates
+Set the values for the env variables `SSL_KEYFILE = /path/to/privkey.pem` and `SSL_CERTFILE = /path/to/fullchain.pem`.
+Requires to setup domain and certificates.

-### 3.2 Add OAuth2 - TODO
+### 3.2 (EXTRA) Add authentication - COMPLETED (partially, naive)
+Allow a couple of predetermined users to login with their password

+To keep things simple, this service stores the users db and provides the token.
+A real OAuth2 flow would have separate entities for that.

+TODO:
+- add a registration UI and flow to add more users
+- add scopes and roles (bit redundant for this game maybe :-D )
+- handle auth flow for Websockets (need more "manual" handling)

 ## Step 4.
 PvP game - TODO
 The same as step 1, but allows two players to compete in the same game.

 ## Step 5.
 Cool UI - WILL NOT DO
 Out of scope.

+## Step 6.
+(EXTRA) Dockerize
+Added Dockerfile and .dockerignore